Zaskoda/laraddress/readme.md

 ## Installtion

 1  Clone it to a server that supports Laravel.
-2  Setup your .env like you would with any Laravel project and supply your ADMIN_NAME and ADMIN_EMAIL values as per .env.example.
+2  Setup your .env including ADMIN_NAME and ADMIN_EMAIL values
+3  Run composer install
-3  Run the database migrations.
+4  Run the database migrations.
-4  Visit your site.
+5  Visit your site.